brianhouse/art_and_code/NEXT.md

 ## nonlinearity
 - make them make a toy example with three rooms and be strict about that so they don't immediately go off the deep end
+- spend more time on concept
+- maybe outlaw "house" and fantasy adventure as themes, to break from Zork
+- make them put title and description in the code itself

+## recombination
+- weren't able to do poetry reading because of my absence